dataBaseADV/dba/README.md

 1. Where can you easily and simply learn how to prepare several types of ice cream?
 2. Can I open my account on this site for convenience?
 2. Where can I publish and update my ice cream and recipe?
-3.what kind of ice cream can be made from a certain  of ingredients.
+3. What kind of ice cream can be made from a certain  of ingredients.
-4.Can i see others opinion about this publication 5.Can i save several recipes in a convenient place where I can find them whenever I need to.
+4. Can i see others opinion about this publication
+5. Can i save several recipes in a convenient place where I can find them whenever I need to.
 6. How can a user search for ice creams by ingredients, colors, keywords?
 7. How will the user leave a review (comments, likes, dislikes) about the ice cream?
 8. How can a user recognize the author and see his other publications?